top of page

 *Note: Although reading the book in advance is encouraged, it is not a requirement for participating in this session.
 Please join us no matter your reading/listening status!

-Please join us for the 5th Annual Summit Book Club!
-Once again, we hope that the collective reading experience will set the tone for this year’s Summit and allow opportunities for Summit attendees to engage intellectually and socially while we explore the larger themes of the Summit, including that of Reflections.
+Please join us for the 6th Annual Summit Book Club!
+Once again, we hope that the collective reading experience will set the tone for this year’s Summit and allow opportunities for Summit attendees to engage intellectually and socially while we explore the larger themes of the Summit, including that of Stewardship.

 Accessing the book: In addition to checking out a physical book from your local library or purchasing a copy from your favorite bookseller, it is also available on many of your favorite platforms as an eBook and as an audio book.